-We will always need heating, particularly in the climate we have in the UK and at peak usage we use 4½ times more heat energy than electrical energy.
+We will always need heating.
+Particularly in the UK's climate, at peak usage we use 4½ times more heat energy than electrical energy.
 However, gas supplies are running low and most viable alternatives utilise electricity - which we currently do not have the capacity for.

-Therefore we are looking for a way to provide low Carbon space heating.
-Our research activities are focused on the storage and reuse of heat using a simple composite material known as salt in matrix (SIM).
-The materials are non-toxic and utilise simple chemical reactions to store heat energy in a simple, yet efficient manner.
+The salt in matrix materials are non-toxic and utilise simple chemical reactions to store heat energy in a simple, yet efficient manner.
 These materials, and the system surrounding them can be coupled with traditional heating options (such as gas, LPG etc) or renewable sources to store excess heat energy when not it’s required and deliver it back as space heating on demand.

 Our ultimate goal is to be able to store excess energy from summer, generated via renewable solar thermal systems integrated in buildings, and then use that energy when required during the winter to warm the building occupants.
 Research activities are spread across multiple technology readiness levels with laboratory scale research focused upon optimising materials through to full scale building demonstrations at the SPECIFIC IKC SHED (Solar Heat Energy Demonstrator).
 Components are readily available and cheap, hence the cost base for storage is quite low and development is ‘future proofed’.

 Alongside these developments, we’re working on a large project called MESH (Mobile Energy Stored as Heat), funded through the IDRIC (Heriot-Watt University) and Flexis (Cardiff University) programmes in partnership with University of Birmingham and Tata Steel.
 We are looking to develop materials to capture the waste heat produced by Tata Steel UK at Port Talbot Steelworks, Trostre Steelworks in Llanelli, and Shotton Steelworks, Deeside.